nowzoo/fb3-ng2/README.md

 ```bash
 npm install
 ```
 Install the typings.
-For now, the package includes typings as file, rather than in a registry.
+For now, the Firebase SDK 3.x typings are included as a file in the current package, rather than in a registry.
 Add the line

 ```js
 "firebase": "file:./node_modules/firebase-helpers/firebase-typings.d.ts"
 ```
  to `typings.json`.
-The file (for SystemJS apps) should look something like this:
+The file (for Angular CLI/SystemJS apps) should look something like this:

 ```js
 {